 Genus Lagenodifflugia Medioli & Scott, 1993

-For more information of the differences between Pontigulasia, Lagenodifflugia and Zivkovicia look here.
+For more information about the differences between Pontigulasia, Lagenodifflugia and Zivkovicia look here.

-See for the species described by Penard here.
+For the species described by Penard look here.

 Type species Lagenodifflugia vas (Leidy, 1874)